Yanlin0408/My_Kijiji_Clone/README.md

 4. change aftertransaction page to an alert
 5. remake login page
 6. made scrolling ads
-7. user can use different sorting mechanism
+7. user can use different sorting mechanisms
+8. tooltips

 # 2021.02.25 V 1.1